 Jacqueline began teaching and developing her practice in 1991.
 Sound Body Wisdom coalesced in 1995 and continues to evolve.
-She has refined and developed her work to meet each individual wherever they may be and develop tools specifically for their needs.
-Her passion lies in making the potential of our mind body accessible and creating tools for rewiring and unwinding patterns that can limit us and create struggle.
-Her effectiveness is born from her own journey with trauma, personal practice and her personal “sink or swim” experience towards changing her life.
+She has refined and developed her work to meet each individual wherever they may be and help develop tools specifically for their needs.
+Her passion lies in making the potential of our mind body accessible and the rewiring, shifting, or unwinding of patterns that can create limitations in our life.
+Her effectiveness is born from her own journey with trauma and her “sink or swim” experience towards changing her life.
 Through her research and experience she has developed Sound Body Wisdom techniques and seen them radically empower and change peoples lives.

 Check out the Testimonials page to read what other people have said about Jacqueline and her work.